NAMTeam/namteam.github.io/content/docs/reference/_index.it.md

 ---
 title : "Reference"
 description: "This is the official home of the Network Addon Mod's documentation."
-lead: "SimCity 4 Network Addon Mod (NAM) by the NAM Team"
+summary: "Not sure where to start?
+Learn more about how the Network Addon Mod can be installed, frequently asked questions, its history and the people that made it happen."
 date: 2022-09-06T10:09:26+00:00
 lastmod: 2022-09-06T10:09:26+00:00
 draft: false